 The tallest of our group was Paul Hanbridge writer and amateur geologist.
 Sadly Paul was the first of our group to pass away.

-Those days are as distant as time in Eliot's "The Journey of the Magi" and we have both lived the rhythm of life and death in so many ways.
-But now, this death, your passing leaves me with tears and memories.
-Farewell my old friend.
-May the angels carry you to paradise and may the company of Franciscans welcome you home to eternal rest.
+Those days now seem as distant as the times in Eliot's "The Journey of the Magi."
+We have both experienced the rhythms of life and death in myriad ways.
+Yet now, this death, your departure, brings me to tears and reminiscence.
+Farewell, my old friend.
+May angels escort you to paradise, and may the fellowship of Franciscans welcome you into eternal peace.

 To my right is the man who guided us through our novitiate year, Carmel Flora.
 Carmel was also a gifted musician and one of those quietly spoken conservative men who tend to be the norm in the Capuchin community in Australia.
 I never quite hit the "norm".

-To my left is Alan Welchman who sadly passed away just a short time ago in Melbourne.
-Alan and I caught up a few years ago with his parents who has been wonderful supporters.
+To my left is Alan Welchman who sadly passed away just a few years ago in Melbourne.
+Alan and I caught up at one stage with his parents who has been wonderful supporters.
 We were "chalk and cheese" as young men and the years following my departure from the community entrenched choices that set us on very different roads.
 Alan died in the habit of a Carmelite friar having also moved away from the community of his young adult years.
-RIP Alan, may your restless spirit now find peace.
+RIP Alan may your restless spirit now find peace.

 For six years I lived among these men, some of whom were pioneers of service to the post-war migrant communities.
 Many worked in remote regions such as Halifax in North Queensland and worked tirelessly to help communities maintain cultural and religious origins.
 With no training in the emerging understanding of Missiology these men ended up living in a strange time-warp of the old country which changed for more dramatically than the communities and parishes they served in Australia.